Guru Nanak Dev Ji

 Guru Nanak Dev Ji - Founder of sikhism

-Guru Nanak Dev Ji was born on 15th April, 1469 at Rai-Bhoi-Di-Talwandi to , which is situated near Lahore, in the Punjab province of Pakistan.
+Guru Nanak Dev Ji was born on 15th April, 1469 at Rai-Bhoi-Di-Talwandi , which is situated near Lahore, in the Punjab province of Pakistan.
 The village is now known as Nanakana Sahib.
 Baba Nanak's father Mehta Kalu ji was an accountant and his mother Mata Tripta ji was a very pious women.
 He also had an elder sister Bebe Nanki ji who later on became the first Gursikh.
+Guru Nanak’s birth was seen as a blessing.

 Birth of Guru Nanak Dev Ji